SkygearIO/skygear-doc/content/ios/getting-started.md

 <a name="getting-started"></a>
 ## Introduction

 Skygear aims to provide a complete and open-source backend solution for your mobile applications.

 By creating an App for each of your mobile applications on Skygear, each client App can be connected to the Skygear Server with an API key.

 This guide will show you how to integrate Skygear into an existing iOS project.

 <a name="sign-up-hosting"></a>
-## Signing up for Skygear
+## Signing up for Skygear Hosting

 Sign up an account at [Skygear Portal](http://portal.skygear.io/).